ManuelDogbatse/vaultwarden_on_raspberry_pi/contents/raspberry_pi_setup/README.md

 <img src="./images/raspi_imger_os_select.jpg" alt="Selecting Raspberry Pi OS (32 bit)" width=350px>
 </p>

-> NOTE - You can configure the hostname, username and password, and SSH from the imager application.
+You can configure the hostname, username and password, and SSH from the imager application.
 To do this, after selecting the OS you want to use, a settings button will appear in the bottom right.

 <p align="center">
 <img src="./images/raspi_imger_point_to_cog.jpg" alt="Raspberry Pi Imager Settings Button" height=151px>